What is Idling?

-- Visit our RBKC page to report a waste and street environment concern under vehicle anti-social behaviour PSPO.
+- Report a waste and street environment concern Follow this link and report the issue to the Council under Vehicle anti-social behaviour PSPO.

 - Call Streetline on 020 7361 3001

-- Visit the Vehicle Standards Agency website to report a commercial vehicle such as a bus, coach or lorry to the Vehicle Standards Agency
+- Report a commercial vehicle such as a bus, coach or lorry to the Vehicle Standards Agency

 Idling Action Project